 With the digital revolution that’s been influencing our lives for a while now, freelancing is becoming more and more of an attractive option each year, in comparison to a typical 9–5 lifestyle.
 With 36% of Americans freelancing full–time, it’s shaping up to be a viable and sustainable occupation.
 Thus it’s the perfect time for building platforms supporting it, such as Fiverr, Upwork, or 99designs, and to consider using them.

 This article is meant to clarify the process of how to make money on Fiverr and whether that’s a great avenue for your business.
-Remember that there are no universal answers and everyone has to decide for themselves on how to best utilise their talents and resources.
+Remember that there are no universal answers and everyone has to decide for themselves how to best utilize their talents and resources.

 What Is Fiverr?

-In practice, Fiverr is the fast food of services.
+In practice, Fiverr is a fast food of services.
 An order can be placed quickly — even without contacting the seller — and it can be delivered just as fast.
-The prices might reflect that as well; although there are true professionals on that platform that charge adequately to their experience, most of users are amateurs, ready to do much for very little.
+The prices might reflect that as well; although there are true professionals on that platform that charges adequately to their experience, most of users are amateurs, ready to do much for very little.

 Fiverr is immensely popular.
-Since its inception in 2010 it has grown rapidly, with their market capitalization estimated to be at $10.8 billion.
+Since its inception in 2010, it has grown rapidly, with its market capitalization estimated to be at $10.8 billion.
 The pandemic didn’t hurt their interests at all — on the contrary, their revenue grew by 89%.
 At the moment, there are 3.4 million active users and 830,000 sellers with 50 million transactions per month on average.